sqrol/SoftV.Docs/docs/robocad/libraries/algaritm/titan-limits.md

 </Tabs>

 :::note
-Limit ports are read-only and are typically used for buttons.
+Limit-ports are read-only and are typically used for buttons.
 Ports are arranged in the following order:
 - Limit Low 0
 - Limit High 0